-Changes to the published CINHS Family Handbook are announced at monthly family nights or through other communication methods.
-Handbook revisions are added at next printing and then distributed to all families via email, in-person, or mail.
+Changes to the published CINHS Family Handbook are announced at monthly family nights.
+Handbook revisions are added at next printing and then distributed to all families via email, inperson, or mail.

 - Questions or Concerns -

 CINHS encourages you to discuss any concerns or address any questions you may have with your child's teacher, your assigned Family Advocate or with any staff member.
 If you feel a complaint has not had effective resolution, your complaint may be addressed to the Municipality of Anchorage's Child Care Licensing Program, 825 L Street, 3rd floor, P. O. Box 196650, Anchorage, AK 99519-6650.
 Phone: (907) 343-4758.
 Recent Municipal inspection reports of the CINHS facility are available to be viewed at: muni.org/childcare.